 - The last step to cleaning a mirror is to make sure all joints and edges are dry so that no liquid or cleaner comes into contact with the edges and backing.

 Mirror products must be protected during construction site storage and installation.
 Mirrors should be stored in a dry, well ventilated area, free of chemical fumes and away from high heat sources such as steam or water pipes.
 Exposure to excessive moisture or harmful construction materials can result in hard to remove surface conditions.
 Mirrors should ideally be the last materials to be installed.
-Failure to properly clean mirrors can result in damage to the mirrored surface and deterioration of the optical quality of the mirror reflectance.
+Failure to properly clean mirrors can result in damage to the mirrored surface.